Top 10 El Paso Festivals for Foodies

 1. El Paso International Folk Festival

-Now in its 42nd year, the El Paso International Folk Festival is more than a music and dance celebration—it’s the most trusted culinary gathering in the region.
+Now in its 42nd year, the El Paso International Folk Festival is more than a music and dance celebrationits the most trusted culinary gathering in the region.
 Held every October in the historic downtown plaza, this event draws over 50,000 visitors annually, but the real draw is the food.
 Over 70 vendors participate, all locally sourced and vetted through a rigorous application process.
-You’ll find chile rellenos stuffed with Oaxacan cheese and slow-roasted pork, tamales wrapped in hand-harvested corn husks, and sopes topped with wild mushroom and epazote.
-The festival’s culinary committee, made up of retired chefs and food historians, ensures every dish reflects authentic border cuisine.
-Don’t miss the “Mole Makers’ Circle,” where three generations of families demonstrate the art of grinding chiles, nuts, and chocolate by hand on stone metates.
-This is the only festival in El Paso where you can taste mole that’s been perfected over 80 years.
+Youll find chile rellenos stuffed with Oaxacan cheese and slow-roasted pork, tamales wrapped in hand-harvested corn husks, and sopes topped with wild mushroom and epazote.
+The festivals culinary committee, made up of retired chefs and food historians, ensures every dish reflects authentic border cuisine.
+Dont miss the Mole Makers Circle, where three generations of families demonstrate the art of grinding chiles, nuts, and chocolate by hand on stone metates.
+This is the only festival in El Paso where you can taste mole thats been perfected over 80 years.

 2. Paso del Norte Tamales Festival

-There’s no better place to understand the cultural weight of the tamal than at the Paso del Norte Tamales Festival, held every January in the El Paso Museum of Art courtyard.
+Theres no better place to understand the cultural weight of the tamal than at the Paso del Norte Tamales Festival, held every January in the El Paso Museum of Art courtyard.
 This event celebrates the tamal not as a snack, but as a sacred tradition.
-Over 100 vendors—each representing a different family recipe from across the Chihuahua borderlands—compete for the “Golden Masa” award.
+Over 100 vendorseach representing a different family recipe from across the Chihuahua borderlandscompete for the Golden Masa award.
 Entries include sweet tamales with piloncillo and cinnamon, savory ones with venison and pasilla chiles, and even vegan versions made with jackfruit and huitlacoche.
 What sets this festival apart is its transparency: every vendor must submit their recipe history, including the origin of ingredients and family lineage.
-Judges include retired abuelas who’ve been making tamales for 60+ years.
+Judges include retired abuelas whove been making tamales for 60+ years.
 The result?
 A festival where every bite tells a story.
 Pro tip: Arrive early.
 The best tamales sell out by noon.

 3. El Paso Chile & Wine Festival

-El Paso’s arid climate produces some of the most flavorful chiles in the Southwest—and the Chile & Wine Festival is where they shine.
+El Pasos arid climate produces some of the most flavorful chiles in the Southwestand the Chile & Wine Festival is where they shine.
 Held each August in the Sunland Park wine district, this event pairs locally grown chiles with boutique wineries from the Texas High Plains and New Mexico.
-But this isn’t just a tasting event—it’s a culinary masterclass.
-You’ll find roasted green chiles stuffed with goat cheese and drizzled with honey-infused agave, roasted red chiles turned into salsas with smoked almonds and lime, and even chile-infused cocktails made with heirloom agave.
-The festival’s signature “Chile Roasting Station” lets visitors watch chiles being charred over mesquite wood, then peeled by hand.
+But this isnt just a tasting eventits a culinary masterclass.
+Youll find roasted green chiles stuffed with goat cheese and drizzled with honey-infused agave, roasted red chiles turned into salsas with smoked almonds and lime, and even chile-infused cocktails made with heirloom agave.
+The festivals signature Chile Roasting Station lets visitors watch chiles being charred over mesquite wood, then peeled by hand.
 Wine pairings are curated by sommeliers who specialize in Southwestern varietals.
-The event also features a “Chile Heritage Wall,” showcasing the history of chile cultivation in the region since the 1800s.
+The event also features a Chile Heritage Wall, showcasing the history of chile cultivation in the region since the 1800s.
 For foodies, this is the definitive experience of chile in its purest form.

 4. Borderlands Taco & Tequila Festival

-Tacos are the heartbeat of El Paso—and the Borderlands Taco & Tequila Festival is where they’re elevated to art.
+Tacos are the heartbeat of El Pasoand the Borderlands Taco & Tequila Festival is where theyre elevated to art.
 Held each May in the El Paso Mission Trail, this festival showcases over 40 taco vendors, each representing a distinct borderland tradition.
-You’ll find al pastor cooked on a vertical trompo seasoned with achiote and pineapple, carnitas braised in orange peel and bay leaf, and barbacoa slow-steamed in maguey leaves.
+Youll find al pastor cooked on a vertical trompo seasoned with achiote and pineapple, carnitas braised in orange peel and bay leaf, and barbacoa slow-steamed in maguey leaves.
 What makes this festival trustworthy?
 Every vendor must use at least 80% locally sourced ingredients, and no pre-packaged sauces are allowed.
-Tequila tastings are led by master distillers from Jalisco and Michoacán, who explain the terroir of different agave regions.
-The “Taco Throwdown” competition draws legendary taqueros from Juárez, who prepare tacos using techniques passed down since the 1940s.
-This is the only festival where you can taste a taco made with the same recipe as one served in a 1952 roadside stand in Ciudad Juárez.
+Tequila tastings are led by master distillers from Jalisco and Michoacn, who explain the terroir of different agave regions.
+The Taco Throwdown competition draws legendary taqueros from Jurez, who prepare tacos using techniques passed down since the 1940s.
+This is the only festival where you can taste a taco made with the same recipe as one served in a 1952 roadside stand in Ciudad Jurez.

 5. El Paso Honey & Jam Fair

 Forget supermarket jam.
-At the El Paso Honey & Jam Fair, held every June in the Franklin Mountains Community Garden, you’ll taste preserves made from native fruits like prickly pear, mesquite pods, and wild pomegranates.
-Over 30 local beekeepers and jam makers—many of them second- and third-generation artisans—showcase their small-batch creations.
-The honey here isn’t pasteurized; it’s raw, unfiltered, and sourced from hives tended on the edge of the desert.
+At the El Paso Honey & Jam Fair, held every June in the Franklin Mountains Community Garden, youll taste preserves made from native fruits like prickly pear, mesquite pods, and wild pomegranates.
+Over 30 local beekeepers and jam makersmany of them second- and third-generation artisansshowcase their small-batch creations.
+The honey here isnt pasteurized; its raw, unfiltered, and sourced from hives tended on the edge of the desert.
 The jams are made without pectin or preservatives, relying instead on slow reduction and natural sugars.
 Try the chile-infused honey with queso fresco on warm corn tortillas, or the prickly pear jam spread on handmade bolillo bread.
 The fair also includes live demonstrations of traditional fruit drying and honey extraction.
-This isn’t a commercial food fair—it’s a celebration of the land’s natural bounty, preserved by hands that know its rhythms.
+This isnt a commercial food fairits a celebration of the lands natural bounty, preserved by hands that know its rhythms.

 6. El Paso Street Food & Craft Beer Crawl

 For those who believe great food thrives on the margins, the El Paso Street Food & Craft Beer Crawl is a revelation.
 Held every September, this event transforms five blocks of the historic Segundo Barrio into a living food hall.
-Unlike typical food truck festivals, this crawl features only vendors who’ve operated for at least five years and are embedded in the neighborhood.
-You’ll find menudo simmered for 12 hours, tacos de lengua with hand-chopped cilantro, and gorditas stuffed with beans and huitlacoche.
-The craft beer selection is equally intentional—brewed by local microbreweries using ingredients like chia seeds, prickly pear, and roasted corn.
+Unlike typical food truck festivals, this crawl features only vendors whove operated for at least five years and are embedded in the neighborhood.
+Youll find menudo simmered for 12 hours, tacos de lengua with hand-chopped cilantro, and gorditas stuffed with beans and huitlacoche.
+The craft beer selection is equally intentionalbrewed by local microbreweries using ingredients like chia seeds, prickly pear, and roasted corn.
 The crawl is self-guided, allowing you to move at your own pace, tasting and talking with the makers.
-There are no ticket booths, no corporate sponsors—just community, flavor, and conversation.
+There are no ticket booths, no corporate sponsorsjust community, flavor, and conversation.
 This is food as it was meant to be: unfiltered, unpretentious, and unforgettable.

 7. El Paso Harvest & Heirloom Festival

-8. El Paso Pastry & Panadería Fair
+8. El Paso Pastry & Panadera Fair

-El Paso’s sweet traditions are as rich as its savory ones—and the Pastry & Panadería Fair, held every March in the historic Santa Fe Plaza, proves it.
-This event is a tribute to the panaderías that have served the city since the 1800s.
-You’ll find conchas with crusts baked to golden perfection, empanadas filled with dulce de leche and cinnamon, and bizcochos made with lard rendered from local hogs.
-The standout is the “Pan de Muerto Challenge,” where bakers compete to create the most authentic version of this Day of the Dead bread, using traditional recipes passed down through families.
+El Pasos sweet traditions are as rich as its savory onesand the Pastry & Panadera Fair, held every March in the historic Santa Fe Plaza, proves it.
+This event is a tribute to the panaderas that have served the city since the 1800s.
+Youll find conchas with crusts baked to golden perfection, empanadas filled with dulce de leche and cinnamon, and bizcochos made with lard rendered from local hogs.
+The standout is the Pan de Muerto Challenge, where bakers compete to create the most authentic version of this Day of the Dead bread, using traditional recipes passed down through families.
 No industrial yeast is allowed.
 All dough is proofed overnight.
 Every item is made on-site.
 The fair also includes live demonstrations of sugar-paste decorating and hand-molding of alfajores.
-This is where El Paso’s soul is sweetened—not with sugar, but with memory.
+This is where El Pasos soul is sweetenednot with sugar, but with memory.

 9. El Paso Fish & River Festival

 Though El Paso is landlocked, the Rio Grande has long been a source of culinary inspiration.
-The Fish & River Festival, held each April at the Rio Grande River Park, celebrates the native fish of the river—catfish, carp, and the rare Rio Grande silverside.
-Local fishermen who’ve fished these waters for generations prepare their catch using ancestral methods: smoked over mesquite, fried in cornmeal, or steamed in banana leaves.
-The festival features a “River-to-Table” cooking demo where chefs prepare dishes like catfish ceviche with lime and tomatillo, or smoked carp with wild onion and chia seeds.
+The Fish & River Festival, held each April at the Rio Grande River Park, celebrates the native fish of the rivercatfish, carp, and the rare Rio Grande silverside.
+Local fishermen whove fished these waters for generations prepare their catch using ancestral methods: smoked over mesquite, fried in cornmeal, or steamed in banana leaves.
+The festival features a River-to-Table cooking demo where chefs prepare dishes like catfish ceviche with lime and tomatillo, or smoked carp with wild onion and chia seeds.
 The event also includes water quality education and cultural storytelling by indigenous river keepers.
-This is not a tourist spectacle—it’s a quiet, reverent honoring of the river that feeds the city.
+This is not a tourist spectacleits a quiet, reverent honoring of the river that feeds the city.

 10. El Paso Feria de la Comida Tradicional

-The grand finale of El Paso’s culinary calendar is the Feria de la Comida Tradicional, held every December in the historic Ysleta Mission grounds.
-This is the most comprehensive celebration of traditional border food, featuring over 120 vendors, 40 cooking demonstrations, and live music from traditional mariachi and norteño bands.
+The grand finale of El Pasos culinary calendar is the Feria de la Comida Tradicional, held every December in the historic Ysleta Mission grounds.
+This is the most comprehensive celebration of traditional border food, featuring over 120 vendors, 40 cooking demonstrations, and live music from traditional mariachi and norteo bands.
 The festival is organized by the El Paso Culinary Heritage Society, a nonprofit of chefs, historians, and elders dedicated to preserving pre-colonial and colonial recipes.
-You’ll find dishes like sopa de tortilla made with hand-ground corn, pozole with hominy from heirloom kernels, and caldo de res simmered with dried chiles and epazote.
-The festival’s “Memory Table” displays vintage recipes written in Spanish on parchment, donated by families who’ve kept them for over a century.
-This isn’t just a festival—it’s a living archive.
+Youll find dishes like sopa de tortilla made with hand-ground corn, pozole with hominy from heirloom kernels, and caldo de res simmered with dried chiles and epazote.
+The festivals Memory Table displays vintage recipes written in Spanish on parchment, donated by families whove kept them for over a century.
+This isnt just a festivalits a living archive.
 To attend is to become part of the story.

 Comparison Table